azainab/androidTFDetect/README.md

     $ ./flow --model cfg/tiny-yolo-voc.cfg --load bin/tiny-yolo-voc.weights --savepb –verbalise

-#If you face this error “TypeError: makedirs() got an unexpected keyword argument 'exist_ok'” it is because of the version of python being used.
+-If you face this error “TypeError: makedirs() got an unexpected keyword argument 'exist_ok'” it is because of the version of python being used.
 The code is written in python3 and you are using python2 version.

 Make the changes below:
     os.makedirs(os.path.dirname(name), exists_ok=True)